zeevjo/joseph-glasses-shop/README.md

 4. On :hover over the "Home" button on the single item page (after clicking a product on the home page), the button will transition from left to right with a blue background and cream text color.

-### There are more animations and transitions throughout the project; however, I specifically mentioned these four to make them easy to identify, as the task requires four different transitions.
+- There are more animations and transitions throughout the project. however, I specifically mentioned these four to make them easy to identify, as the task requires four different transitions.

 ## Technologies Used